-Change in Fibreart
+Change Is Constant In Fibreart

 Which brings me to Studio Art Quilt Associates, SAQA When I joined soon after it formed, the internet was still new, and promotional publicity comprised albums of slides sent out to galleries which SAQA hoped to interest in exhibitions of quilted 2D fibreart, fairly newly beng recognised as ‘art quilts’ about which the organisation has always worked to educate the public.
 For several years now, SAQA has included quilted 3D objects, too, and has a dedicated special interest group for members interested in making 3D works, Back in August I was invited to talk to that group about the 3D creations I’d occasionally made in my fibreart career.
-In 1978 I was fortunate to travel from Mt Isa down to Goolwa, south of Adelaide S.A. for a 9-day summer school, which was fabulous, and I can’t overstate how influential that experience continues to be.
+In 1978 I was fortunate to travel from Mt Isa, Queensland, down to Goolwa, South Australia, for a 9-day summer school, which was fabulous, and I can’t overstate how influential that experience continues to be.
 For example, I was introduced to soft sculpture.
-A 2020 StitchClub workshop with Clarissa Calleson really revived my interest in stuffed fabric forms including suffolk puffs, and in 2024 and 2025 I made some in my works selected for the first and second exhibitons of Glass+Textile here in UY.
+A 2020 StitchClub workshop with Clarissa Calleson really revived my interest in stuffed fabric forms including suffolk puffs, and in 2024 and 2025 I made some in works selected for the first and second exhibitons of Glass+Textile here in UY.

-Stuffed forms made and assembled as part of a Clarissa Calleson workshop.
+Stuffed forms during a Clarissa Calleson workshop.

 “Cascada” 2024, 20cm x 20cm, in progress; Glass+Textile Salon II